-Nepal is ituated in the lap of the Himalayas.
-Nepal offers sublime beauty and is a land of dreams for many visitors.
+Nepal, it is situated in the lap of the Himalayas.
+It offers sublime beauty and is a land of dreams for many visitors.
 The land of Mt.
 Everest, Lord Buddha and so much natural wilderness always welcomes and fascinates visitors with its unique features and mysterious attractions, all situated close to one another.
-This small country encapsulates the most diverse geo-topographical, cultural, socio-ethnic and biological varieties on earth.
-Those who have already visited Nepal wish to return and those who have heard or read about Nepal plan to visit.
+This small country encapsulates the most diverse Geo-topographical, cultural, socio -ethnic and biological varieties on earth.
+Those who have already visited in Nepal wish to return and those who have heard or read about the country, they plan to visit.

 UNESCO has identified eight cultural heritage sites in Nepal

-Namely Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, Swayambhunath, Boudhanath, Pashupatinath, Changunarayan and Lumbini, the first seven of which are located in the Kathmandu valley, as well as two natural heritage sites, namely Sagarmatha National Park (also known as Mt.
+Namely Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, Swayambunath, Bouddanath, Pashupatinath, Changunarayan and Lumbini, the first seven of which are located in the Kathmandu valley, as well as two natural heritage sites, namely Sagarmatha National Park (also known as Mt.
 Everest National Park) and Chitwan National Park.

 Likewise, Buddhists along with Muslims and Christians live in harmony celebrating their festivals like Dashain – Tihar, Chad, Buddha Purnima, Loshars, Eid, Christmas etc. respectively.
 More than 100 different ethnic groups speak their various languages and follow their cultural practices and rituals.

-Geographically, Nepal is a land locked and is sandwich between two large countries of Asia; China and India.
+Geographically, it is a land locked and is sandwich between two large countries of Asia; China and India.
 It lies within latitudes of 26°12′-30°27′ N and longitudes of 80°40′-88°12′ E enclosing 1,47,181 sq.
 Km with around 28 million population and Kathmandu is its capital city.
-Physiographically, Nepal is divided into three east-west belts: terai, hill and mountain.
-The high mountains and hilly regions occupy 86% of the total land area and remaining by terai region.
-The altitudes vary from 69m to 8,848m at the top of the World’s Highest Mountain Peak, The Mt.
+Physio-graphically, Nepal is divided into three east-west belts: Terai, hill and mountain.
+The high mountains and hilly regions occupy 86% of the total land area and remaining by Terai region.
+The altitudes vary from 69 m to 8,848 meters, at the top of the World’s Highest Peak, The Mt.
 Everest.
-Also includes, majestic eight World’s Highest Mountain Peaks above 8000m, large fertile land at the terai, deep gorges (world’s deepest gorge, The Kali-Gandaki) and fountain springs, swift and roaring rivers which tumble down directly from the Himalayas.
+Also includes, majestic eight World’s Highest Mountain Peaks above 8000 m, large fertile land at the Terai, deep gorges (world’s deepest gorge, The Kali-Gandaki) and fountain springs, swift and roaring rivers which tumble down directly from the Himalayas.

 Nepal is also rich in floral diversity.
-More than 6,000 Flowering plants, 470 Lichens, 300 Orchids, etc are found in Nepal.
+More than 6,000 Flowering plants, 470 Lichens, 300 Orchids, etc are found inside the country.
 Laliguras (Rhododendron arboreum) is the national flower of Nepal.
-Around 400 Endemic flowering plants are found in Nepal.
+Around 400 Endemic flowering plants are found in here.
 There are 35 Forest types, 75 Vegetation types and 118 Ecosystems types in Nepal.

 More than 660 species of Butterflies, 185 species of Fish, 195 species of Herpetic Fauna, 887 species of Birds, and 208 species of Mammals can be found from Terai to higher Himalayas.
-Spiny Babbler (Turdoides nipalensis) is an endemic bird species whereas Himalayan Field Mouse (Apodemus gurkha) and Csorba’s Mouse-eared Bat (Myotis csorbai) are two endemic Mammalian species found in Nepal.
+Spiny Babbler (Turdoides nipalensis) is an endemic bird species whereas Himalayan Field Mouse (Apodemus gurkha) and Csorba’s Mouse-eared Bat (Myotis csorbai) are two endemic Mammalian species founds in here.

 Nepal has 887 species of birds, which is about 9% of the world.
-Himalayan Monal (Lophophorus impejanus) is the national bird of Nepal.
-Some of the charismatic and flagship species that are found in Nepal are Bengal Tiger, One-horned Rhinoceros, Asiatic Wild Elephant, Gangetic Dolphin, Snow Leopard, Bengal Florican, Red-headed Vulture, Egyptian Vulture, White-rumped Vulture, Giant Hornbill, Sarus Crane, Rock Python, Ghariyal etc.
+The (Daphe) Himalayan Monal (Lophophorus impejanus) is the national bird of Nepal.
+Some of the charismatic and flagship species that are found in here.
+There are Bengal Tiger, One-horned Rhinoceros, Asiatic Wild Elephant, Gangetic Dolphin, Snow Leopard, Bengal Florican, Red-headed Vulture, Egyptian Vulture, White-rumped Vulture, Giant Hornbill, Sarus Crane, Rock Python, Ghariyal etc.

 Weather and Climate